apondlife/discone/notes/wip.md

 what is projected
 ---
-- aaa: magnet (based on wall angle?)
+- bug: tuning to keep character on wall -- unsure of problem; add Scopes and plot it

 - wall particle proportional to wall influence
 - wall particle indicates state (attack, hold button)